grafana/grafana/docs/sources/developers/plugins/_index.md

 aliases:
   - ../plugins/developing/
 description: Resources for creating Grafana plugins
-title: Build a plugin
+title: Welcome to the Grafana plugin developer's guide
 weight: 200
 ---

-# Welcome to the Grafana plugin developer's guide
+# Grafana plugin developer's guide

-Grafana is an open source software project for creating, exploring, and sharing all of your data through beautiful, flexible dashboards.
-Plugins extend its built-in functionality so that users can accomplish specialized tasks to make Grafana even more useful for them.
+Grafana is an open source software project for creating, exploring, and sharing data through dashboards.
+Plugins extend Grafana's built-in functionality so that users can accomplish specialized tasks to make Grafana even more useful for them.

 Many plugins are available in the [Catalog](https://grafana.com/grafana/plugins/) and others are built by developers for private use or to contribute them to the open source community.